Directors

 Professor David Brotherton

 David Brotherton gained his PhD at the University of California, Santa Barbara while teaching public high school in San Francisco.
-In 1994, Dr. Brotherton came to John Jay College of Criminal Justice where he continued his research and teaching on youth resistance, marginalization, and deportation co-founding the Street Organization Project in 1997.
-He has received numerous research grants from both private and public agencies and has published widely in journals, books, newspapers and magazines.
-In 2003 and 2004 Dr. Brotherton co-organized the first academic conferences on deportation in the Caribbean and the United States respectively.
-He received the Praxis award for contributions to social justice from the Critical Criminology Section of the American Society of Criminology in 2015, named Critical Criminologist of the Year in 2011 and won the Choices award for "Keeping Out the Other" in 2008.
-He has also been nominated for the 2011 George Orwell Prize in England and the C.Wright Mills Award in the United States.
-Among his recent books are: Immigration Policy in the Age of Punishment: Detention, Deportation and Border Control with Phil Kretsedemas (New York: Columbia 2017); Las Pandillas Como Movimiento Social with Luis Barrios (University of Central America Press 2016); Street Gangs: A Critical Appraisal (Routledge 2015); Banished to the Homeland: Dominican Deportees and Their Stories of Exile, with Luis Barrios (Columbia 2011); Keeping Out The Other: A Critical Introduction to Immigration Control, edited with P. Kretsedemas (Columbia 2009); and The Almighty Latin King and Queen Nation: Street Politics and the Transformation of a New York City Gang, with Luis Barrios (Columbia 2004).
+In 1994, Dr. Brotherton came to John Jay College of Criminal Justice, where he continued his research and teaching on youth resistance, marginalization, and deportation, co-founding the Street Organization Project in 1997.
+He has received numerous research grants from private and public agencies and has published widely in journals, books, newspapers, and magazines.
+In 2003 and 2004, Dr. Brotherton co-organized the first academic conferences on deportation in the Caribbean and the United States, respectively.
+He received the Praxis award for contributions to social justice from the Critical Criminology Section of the American Society of Criminology in 2015.
+He was named Critical Criminologist of the Year in 2011 and won the Choices award for "Keeping Out the Other" in 2008.
+He has also been nominated for the 2011 George Orwell Prize in England and the C. Wright Mills Award in the United States.
+Among his recent books is Immigration Policy in the Age of Punishment: Detention, Deportation, and Border Control with Phil Kretsedemas (New York: Columbia 2017); Las Pandillas Como Movimiento Social with Luis Barrios (University of Central America Press 2016); Street Gangs: A Critical Appraisal (Routledge 2015); Banished to the Homeland: Dominican Deportees and Their Stories of Exile, with Luis Barrios (Columbia 2011); Keeping Out The Other: A Critical Introduction to Immigration Control, edited with P. Kretsedemas (Columbia 2009); and The Almighty Latin King and Queen Nation: Street Politics and the Transformation of a New York City Gang, with Luis Barrios (Columbia 2004).

 jayne_2.jpg